 If a ghost kitchen doesn’t appeal to you yet, consider this: the projection of food delivery services is only set to increase.
 Ordering in is becoming so popular, in fact, that the National Restaurant Association projects the industry to reach nearly $1 trillion by the end of 2023.

-•A lower monthly payroll with less staff to hire
+- A lower monthly payroll with fewer staff to hire

 Ghost kitchens may also fit a restaurateur’s personal situation better than traditional restaurants.
 Since they focus on delivery only, ghost kitchens don’t need to reside in areas with heavy foot traffic—meaning restaurateurs can set up shop wherever is convenient for them.

 Ghost kitchens also allow experimenting or aspiring chefs to test-run new ideas without committing thousands of dollars to a brand-new restaurant.
 Simply rent a ghost kitchen for a few months to test-run the viability of an area, market, demographic, or menu concept.

 Indeed, ghost kitchens are a secure, quick, and relatively inexpensive way to kick-start your success on the food delivery scene anywhere in the US—and the ones from CloudKitchens are a cut above the rest.

 Start your delivery restaurant in a ghost kitchen from CloudKitchens